theverymistergames/unity-common/Blueprints/README.md

 2. Add component `BlueprintRunner` to the game object to use the blueprint on the scene or inside a prefab
 3. Setup scene references and serialized fields of the blueprint in `BlueprintRunner` using `Blackboard`

-Any blueprint can be compiled and started in the Unity Editor in `BlueprintRunner` component.
+Any blueprint can be compiled and started in the Unity Editor within `BlueprintRunner` component without entering playmode, by pressing button "Compile & Start Blueprint" in the runner inspector.

 https://github.com/theverymistergames/unity-common/assets/109593086/7b31fe4a-3d04-4fa9-85f3-d0098666f8c3

 This blueprint will result in picked game object being disabled or enabled in a delay after runner starts.

 ### Main features
 - Blueprint **nodes**: implement custom nodes as a `struct` when possible to produce less garbage. `class` based implementation is also available